VA Mortgage After Short Sale Lending Guidelines On Purchases

 - Borrowers will qualify for VA Home Loans after 2 years from the date of a short sale, foreclosure, and deed in lieu of foreclosure

-Veteran Home Buyers who need a direct lender with no mortgage overlays on VA Loans can contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or email us at email@example.com.
-Over 75% of our borrowers are folks who could not qualify at other VA Lenders due to their VA Lender Overlays or gotten a last minute mortgage denial due to not being properly qualified.
-All of our pre-approvals at The Gustan Cho Team at USA Mortgage are full credit mortgage loan approvals fully underwritten and signed off by our mortgage underwriters.
+Veteran Home Buyers who need a direct lender with no mortgage overlays on VA Loans can contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
+Over 75% of our borrowers are folks who could not qualify at other VA Lenders due to their VA Lender Overlays or get a last minute mortgage denial due to not being properly qualified.
+All of our pre-approvals at The Gustan Cho Team at Loan Cabin Inc. are full credit mortgage loan approvals fully underwritten and signed off by our mortgage underwriters.